dustmop/rasterjs/README.md

 * Runs in multiple places: in browser using webgl, in node.js using SDL, on raspberry pi using dispmanx
 * Easy utilities for saving gifs and pngs
 * Colors presets for machines such as the NES, ZX Spectrum, Pico-8, Gameboy, DOS, and more
-* Features that immitate ancient hardware such as color attributes and rasterization interrupts
+* Features that imitate ancient hardware such as color attributes and rasterization interrupts
 * Ability to recreate classic effects like parallax and palette cycling using programming interfaces similar to what was used back in the day

 # Example Usage